CheloverC60/Filling-Method-for-Four-Color-Theorem/README.md

 This is a datapack for minecraft to find a solution of the four-color theorem.

 # How to Use It
-Load this datapack in a classic superflat save with Minecraft version 1.15+.
+Load this datapack in a classic superflat save with Minecraft Java Edition version 1.15+.
 Then, type `/function 4_color_theorem:init` to initialize this datapack.
 This will build necessary scoreboard, summon a area effect cloud to locate, and create a board for drawing.

 Due to the large amount of calculation, please increase the number of commands executed per tick.
 It would be better to set at least 800000.
 Use `/gamerule maxCommandChainLength 800000` to set the commands to be executed per tick.